Brian Lohan: Munster

 Lohan also lined out with Munster in the inter-provincial series of games and enjoyed much success.

 After being an unused substitute in Munster's successful 1995 campaign, Lohan made it on to the starting fifteen in 1996.
 A 2–20 to 0–10 trouncing of Leinster gave him his first Railway Cup medal on the field of play.

 Munster made it three-in-a-row in 1997, with Lohan winning a second Railway Cup medal following another defeat of Leinster.

 After leaving the team for two seasons, Lohan returned to the fill-back position in 2000.
 A narrow 3–15 to 2–15 defeat of Leinster gave him his third Railway Cup medal.

 Managerial career

 Patrickswell

 In retirement from playing Lohan has become involved in team management and coaching.
 After working with various juvenile teams in his own Wolfe Tones club, he joined Gary Kirby's Patrickswell management team in 2010.
 Just over a year later he took over as manager of the club's senior team.

 University of Limerick

 In 2012 Lohan took charge of the University of Limerick hurling team and won the Fitzgibbon Cup competition in 2015.

 Clare

 On 31 October 2019, Lohan was ratified as manager of the Clare senior hurling team.
 His first game as manager was on 15 December 2019, where Clare defeated Tipperary by one point in the opening group game of the 2020 Munster Senior Hurling League.

-On 9 May 2021, Antrim defeated Clare by 1-21 to 0-22 in the opening round of the 2021 National Hurling League.
+On 9 May 2021, Antrim defeated Clare by 1–21 to 0–22 in the opening round of the 2021 National Hurling League.

+On 21 July 2024, Clare won the All-Ireland SHC final against Cork by 3–29 to 1–34 after extra-time, claiming a fifth All-Ireland SHC title and a first in 11 years.

+Having been appointed as Clare manager on a two-year term (with an optional third year) in October 2019, Lohan's term was extended in 2023, and then extended by a further three years in July 2025.